ROCm/hipBLASLt/docs/reference/ext-reference.rst

     HIPBLASLT_EXPORT hipblasStatus_t run(void* deviceUserArgs, hipStream_t stream);

-The following is a simple example of how this API works.
+Here is a simple example that shows how this API works.

 .. code-block:: c++